-The Service Enterprises staff delivers mail to student mailboxes by 2:00 p.m. each day except Sunday and during student holidays.
-Students receiving parcel post packages by either of the following delivery firms (U.S. Mail, UPS, FedEx, or Airborne Express) will have a notice slip placed in their mailbox instructing them to pick up their package(s) at Service Enterprises, located in the annex below Thomas Dining Hall.
+All Student mail is received at the campus post office.
+Students receiving parcel post packages by either of the following delivery firms (U.S. Mail, UPS, FedEx, or Airborne Express) will have an email sent instructing them to pick up their package(s) at Service Enterprises, located in the annex below Thomas Dining Hall.
 Students must present their ID to claim their packages.
 Stamps are available for purchase at Service Enterprise, cash sales only.
 Outgoing mail must be in Service Enterprise by 3 pm, Monday through Friday.